Resume

 • Join workshops and seminars focused on communication, leadership, conflict resolution, and public speaking.

-• Try to take on more leadership roles, starting with one-off projects and developing into more formal leadership responsibilities.
+• Take on more leadership roles, starting with one-off projects and developing into more formal leadership responsibilities.

 • Participate more in group-related activities and projects.

-• Grow your network by connecting with people in your industry you can learn from.
+• Grow your network by connecting with people in your industry who you can learn from.

 • Practice self-awareness by acknowledging your strengths and weaknesses.